bojand/ghz/README.md

 -d  The call data as stringified JSON.
     If the value is '@' then the request contents are read from stdin.
--D  File path for call data JSON file.
+-D  Path for call data JSON file.
 Examples: /home/user/file.json or ./file.json.
 -b  The call data comes as serialized binary message read from stdin.
--B  File path for the call data as serialized binary message.
+-B  Path for the call data as serialized binary message.
 -m  Request metadata as stringified JSON.
--M  File path for call metadata JSON file.
+-M  Path for call metadata JSON file.
 Examples: /home/user/metadata.json or ./metadata.json.

 -o  Output path.
 If none provided stdout is used.
 -O  Output type.
 If none provided, a summary is printed.